 The Academy's financial position is the product of many factors.
-An increase in pupil count and an increase in the State Categorical allocations resulted in a decrease in State aid.
+Due to a decrease in pupil count, state aid also decreased from the prior year.

-The Academy's total revenues were \$841,627.
-Unrestricted State aid accounted for most of the Academy's revenues, contributing 91% of the total.
+The Academy's total revenues were \$859,060.
+Unrestricted State aid accounted for most of the Academy's revenues, contributing 88% of the total.
 The remainder came from federal aid for specific programs, non-educational sources and other local sources.

-The total cost of all programs was \$817,415.
-The Academy's expenses are predominantly related to instructing and caring for students (86%).
-The Academy's operation and maintenance services accounted for 4 percent of total costs.
+The total cost of all programs was \$904,041.
+The Academy's expenses are predominantly related to instructing and caring for students (85%).
+The Academy's operation and maintenance services accounted for 2 percent of total costs.

-Total revenues exceeded expenses by \$24,212 on the Statement of Activities, increasing total net position from \$31,555 at June 30, 2017 to \$55,767 at June 30, 2018.
-Unrestricted Net Assets increased from \$27,096 at June 30, 2017 to \$53,595 at June 30, 2018.
+Total expenses exceeded revenues by \$44,981 on the Statement of Activities, decreasing unrestricted net assets and total net position from \$140,455 at June 30, 2019 to \$95,474 at June 30, 2020.